BatLep/SkaPy/README.md

   - separated per outcrop,
   - or separated per lithology.

- If you would need a dataset to run an example, please feel free to contact me at: b.p.lepillier@tudelft.nl
+ If you would need a dataset to run an example, you could use the here-attached .csv file.

+ If you would need more information, please contact me @: b.p.lepillier@tudelft.nl